|Birthname||Merle Ronald Haggard|

 In 1969, he broke his back when he was thrown by a horse.

-He underwent heart surgery 7/04/1997 and recuperated completely.
-On November 3, 2008 a malignant tumor on his lung was removed in Bakersfield, CA.
+He underwent heart surgery on 4 July 1997 and recuperated completely.
+On November 3, 2008 a malignant tumour on his lung was removed in Bakersfield, CA.

 - associate relationship with Bush, Johnny (born 17 February 1935)